teamg4it/g4it/services/documentation/content/1-getting-started/3-getting-started-as-a-maintainer/1-how-to/scripts/migrate_ds_to_chosen_workspace/_index.md

 $$
 ```

-2. Execute link user to organization function (which is used in procedure script)
+2. Execute link user to workspace function (which is used in procedure script)

 ```sql
 create or replace function link_user_to_organization(